SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 All configuration parts are merged in a strict order, where the actual configuration always overrides the default one, and the configuration defined in the root module (that is, the app shell) has precedence.

-For example, the following is the order in which different configurations provided in the root app and in two lazy-loaded modules are merged, where each subsequent item in the list can override the previous one:
+The following is an example that shows the order in which different configurations provided in the root app and in two lazy-loaded modules are merged, where each subsequent item in the list can override the previous one:

 - default root configuration
 - default configuration from lazy-loaded module 1